crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 	You have now deployed your initial application

-## Task 2: Modify your application and push a new version to be deployed
+## Task 2: Modify your app and push a new version

  1. Modify index.html
-   * Find the line that starts with "InterConnect 2016" - Add something at the end like "Version 2" and your Name - Save
+   * `cp index.v2 to index.html` - this is "making a change" for you
-   * or `cp index.v2 to index.html` - this is "making a change" for you
+   * Make any other changes you like

  2. Build and upload the changed application

-	`docker build -t registry.ng.bluemix.net/$NAMESPACE/$APPNAME:2 .` - build the new version2
+   * `docker build -t registry.ng.bluemix.net/$NAMESPACE/$APPNAME:2 .` - build the new version2
-	`docker push registry.ng.bluemix.net/$NAMESPACE/$APPNAME:2` - push the new version 2
+   * `docker push registry.ng.bluemix.net/$NAMESPACE/$APPNAME:2` - push the new version 2
-	`cf ic group create --name $APPNAME-GRP2 -p 80 --desired 1 registry.ng.bluemix.net/$NAMESPACE/$APPNAME:2` - create a new group for your version2
+   * `cf ic group create --name $APPNAME-GRP2 -p 80 --desired 1 registry.ng.bluemix.net/$NAMESPACE/$APPNAME:2` - create a new group for your version2

 ## Task 3: Deploy your Application